BurnPermits App Update - See What's New

 Moderate

-Cloud development not observed or not observable, low average soil moisture this week with winds and high temperatures forecasted for the day.
+Cloud development not observed or not observable, elevated winds and high temperatures forecasted for today.

 Outdoor Debris Burning